twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/add.md

 names as a template string.
 Longer substitutions occur before shorter ones.
 This implies the `--template` option.

+!!! warning

+    `--autotemplate` uses a greedy algorithm which occasionally generates templates with unwanted variable substitutions.
+Carefully review any templates it generates.

 ## `--encrypt`

 Encrypt files using the defined encryption method.